jurtasun/rcds_nextflow_intro/chapter1/README.md

         └── output.txt
 ```

-These are the helper and log files:
+These are the helper and log files than you can check for debugging a run:

 - `.command.begin`: Metadata related to the beginning of the execution of the process call
 - `.command.err`: Error messages (`stderr`) emitted by the process call